 Let’s start by adding sections before adding conditional questions.

-- Click on the ‘Add Section’ button on the menu to the right of the question field.
+- Click on the ‘Add Section’ button (the last option) in the floating toolbar menu to the right of the question field.

-- Now add questions into that section related to that particular event registration or feedback, or whatsoever.
+- Now add questions into that section related to that particular event registration, feedback, etc.

 - Then do the same thing for the other two or more sections.